Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 ### Initialization

-Initialization is necessary before any instrumentation is done.
+You must initialize the SDK before any events are instrumented.
 The API key for your Amplitude project is required.

 ```java
 Amplitude client = Amplitude.getInstance();